IMPACTASSETS 50™

 Firm Overview

 Global Partnerships (GP) is an impact-first investment fund manager dedicated to expanding opportunity for people living in poverty.
-For over 25 years, GP and its affiliated funds have invested in sustainable solutions that help impoverished people increase their incomes and improve their lives, with core investments in livelihoods, education, health, energy, housing, and sanitation.
-As a nonprofit 501(c)(3) and registered investment advisor, GP’s model helps donors and accredited investors access and navigate the global development, impact investment space.
-Since inception, GP and its affiliated funds have deployed $488.3 million in impact investments to 161 social enterprise partners, bringing meaningful impact to nearly 23.2 million lives in 26 countries in Latin America, the Caribbean, and sub-Saharan Africa (as of 12/31/20 ).
+For nearly 30 years, GP and its affiliated funds have invested in sustainable solutions that help people living in poverty increase their incomes and improve their lives, with investments in economic livelihoods, education, health, energy, housing, and sanitation.
+As a 501(c)(3) nonprofit and fund manager, GP’s model helps donors and accredited investors access and navigate the global development and impact investment space.
+Since inception, GP and its affiliated funds have deployed approximately $740 million in impact investments to 194 social enterprise partners, bringing meaningful impact to nearly 32.1 million lives in 33 countries in Latin America, the Caribbean, and sub-Saharan Africa (as of 6/30/23).

 Firm Headquarters: US & Canada